AbhinavPradeep/abhinav-blog/content/blog/tree-data-structure.md

     return self.GetHeight(Node.LeftNode) - self.GetHeight(Node.RightNode)
 ```

-Now the insert function can be implimented.
+Now the insert function can be implemented.
 This function also ensures that the tree remains balanced ie. maintains the AVL invariant.
 That is, the insert function balances out any imbalances introduced by inserting a node into the tree.
-To do so, it is necessary to check the balances of all the node's parents.
-In other words, it is necessary to be able to know all the nodes traversed when inserting a node, and to be able to acess them in a 'leaf up' fashion.
+To do so, it is necessary to know all the nodes traversed when inserting a node, and to be able to access them in a 'leaf up' fashion.
 This can be iteratively done using a stack data structure to store all nodes visited.
-Alternatively, one can take advantage of the call stack of the recrusive implimentation to keep track of and visit all traversed nodes in the desired order.
-The latter is implimented in the below function:
+Alternatively, one can take advantage of the call stack with a recursive implementation to keep track of and visit all traversed nodes in the desired order.
+The latter is implemented in the below function:

 ```python
 def RecursiveInsert(self, ValueToInsert: int, Subtree=None):